Frequently Asked Questions

 The answer is anyone who shares the vision and wants to work hard to make it happen.
 Nothing ever happens without effort.
 Please do not come to Rise to get money or free stuff.
 Rise is a work-study program for young American Indian Baha’is who want to learn and practice how to become internet startup entrepreneurs.
 In short, come to Rise to work and learn and have fun and become a spiritual giant.

 Come to Rise because you want to develop your spiritual vision, show courage, and be like Crazy Horse who always worked to serve, protect, and feed the people.
 Come to Rise because you want to develop valuable thinking and doing skills you can use for a lifetime.
 Come to Rise because you want to make new friends and do something great together that will help American Indian Baha’is be the instruments of the destiny given to you by Abdu’l-Baha which is to “become so illumined as to enlighten the whole world.”
-Come to Rise because you like to learn new things, love challenges and love thinking and want to work hard.
+Come to Rise because you like to learn new things, love challenges and love thinking and want to work hard and learn valuable skills and a profession.
 Come to Rise because deep down you know you have the right stuff and you’re a self-motivated person, a dreamer who knows you have to work towards your dreams to make them come true.

 Besides having a lot of fun challenging yourself and learning, and practicing and developing internet entrepreneurial skills, also, at the end of the year everyone who completes the Rise work-study experience will receive a package that includes thousands of dollars in software tools and valuable books and videos that they can use to build and organize, and, also, manage, market and promote their home businesses.